Ann Noël: Works

 Starting in 1968, Noël wrote a page-a-day diary up until the present - recording all meetings, events, projects and exhibitions, Noël's writing became a record of an artist's life and developments of ideas.
 Working in graphic workshops Noël began to make editions, Mail-art, large poster-size prints and artist's books.
 Noël became involved with the Women's Design-program at CAL Arts, a design-group publishing 'Broadsheet #1' about feminism and design.
 From 1979-1980 Noël printed several editions of prints by Emmett Williams with a grant from the National Endowments of the Arts.
 Noël worked as a printmaker for the visiting artists at Harvard University, among others, Jim Dine, Robert Motherwell and Arthur Miller.

 In the beginning of the eighties Noël became involved with performance in the Fluxus Movement.
 In 1984 Noël performed with Williams the work ‘Spirale' at the Academy die Künste, Berlin.
 In 1985 she took part in the 'Festival of Fantastics' in Roskilde - organised by Danish artist Eric Andersen during which ten international artists all closely associated with Fluxus presented a series of events, performances, concerts and actions all over Roskilde and the surrounding area.

 Noël worked 1989 with Francesco Conz in Italy making an edition on cloth and remade a piano now in the Archivio Francesco Conz Berlin.
-In 2008 Noel published a book with Conz with a handwritten text recording of all the Fluxus events during the 80s and 90s.
+In 2008 Noel published a book with Conz with a handwritten text recording of all the Fluxus events during the 1980s and 1990s.

-Ann Noël's graphic work has been exhibited internationally.
+Noël's graphic work has been exhibited internationally.
 Ann Noël's Catalogue Raisonné will appear in 2022 with works made throughout her life supported by Stiftung Kunstfond in Bonn.